 Description: The fundamental theory and practice of new media is explored in this course.
 It prepares the student for creative expression and technology application in all aspects of multimedia for effective message communication, whether it is for a specific product, a game or entertainment site, instruction, or eCommerce.
 New and emerging interactive digital media is used to create, store, transmit and sell products and services.
 The student may work on a project to enhance a local employer to recruit and expand business.
-Offered Fall Semester, annually.
+Offered Fall semester, annually.

-IMED 245 - Game Design: Analogue to Digital
+IMED 245 - Introduction to Game Design Fundamentals